BSc (Hons) (NFQ Level 8)

 First Year – Develop Your Knowledge

-Initially, especially in first and part of second year, you will develop your knowledge and understanding of core principles, concepts, methods and theories relevant to the study of economics and finance.
-The emphasis initially will be on quantitative methods (Maths and Stats) and Economics, as well as some Accounting, to build solid foundations on which, later on, to build competences in business and, more generally, applied subjects, with special emphasis on Finance.
+During the ﬁrst year of this programme, you will develop your knowledge and understanding of core principles, concepts, methods and theories relevant to the study of Economics and Finance.
+The emphasis initially will be on quantitative methods

 - Financial Accounting